|Luncheon Speaker:||Professor Glenn Harlan Reynolds, Beauchamp Brogan Distinguished Professor of Law. The University of Tennessee College of Law|

 The 2015 Seminar will include discussions about current litigation across the country, how to bring civil rights lawsuits, self-defense laws, representing FFLs during ATF audits, the restoration of rights, veterans' concerns, firearm forensics in the courtroom, NFA trust laws, lessons from gun control efforts abroad, and recent lawsuits against FFLs.
 An expert witness in weapons and shooting cases for more than 35 years, Massad Ayoob will share his insights on mistakes made by both shooters and defense counsel in self-defense cases.
 The special luncheon speaker will be Glenn Reynolds, Professor at the University of Tennessee College of Law and blogger at Instapundit.com.

-Registration for attorneys before March 20th is $245.00.
-The fee for non-attorneys before March 20th is $150.00.
+Registration for attorneys is $295.00.
+The fee for non-attorneys is $175.00.
 The fee for active duty military and police officers is $75.
 Tuition includes the full-day course, a set of study materials, continental breakfast, luncheon, and post-course reception.
 Pricing is available for half-day attendance and luncheon-only attendance.
 CLE credits are available.

 For more information and to register, please visit the Seminar website at www.nrafoundation.org/lawseminar or call 1-877-NRF-LAWS.